noahehall/theBookOfNoah/0current/security/websecurity.md

 - an attacker that can spoof a domain name, can issue their own encryption key and user agents will be fooled into communicating with the attackers server

 - mitigation
-  - user agents need to always check with a third-party certificate authority to validate the servers certificate with the info on file
+  - user agents need to always check with a third-party certificate authority that they trust to validate the servers certificate with the info on file